-There are many reasons why you might be struggling with a lack of confidence or self-esteem.
-Maybe you’ve been made redundant, are struggling to find a job, are going through a relationship breakup, or have been involved in a traumatic situation.
-Or perhaps you’ve just not been feeling your usual self recently.
+There are many reasons you might be struggling with low confidence or self-esteem.
+Maybe you’ve been made redundant and are struggling to find a job.
+Perhaps you’re going through a relationship breakup, have experienced a one-off traumatic event, or just aren’t feeling yourself recently.

-Below we’ll take an in-depth look at what confidence and self-esteem are, and how you can start rebuilding them.
+Below, we’ll take a closer look at confidence and self-esteem, and how you can start rebuilding them.

 What are confidence and self-esteem?

-The terms confidence and self-esteem are closely linked, but they aren’t exactly the same.
+While the terms confidence and self-esteem are closely linked, they represent different things.

-Self-confidence is having confidence in your own powers and judgement.
+Self-confidence is having confidence in your powers and judgement.
 You know your strengths and weaknesses, and have a sense of control in your life.
-Examples of self-confidence include being able to make tough decisions or give presentations in front of large groups of people.
+Examples of self-confidence include making tough decisions or giving presentations in front of large groups.

-While the two terms may sound similar, in reality, they’re quite different.
+While the two terms may sound similar, they’re quite different.
 You can still be self-confident but have low self-esteem, and vice versa.
-In a nutshell, self-confidence is predominantly linked to trust in our abilities, while self-esteem is more closely linked to our sense of self.
+In a nutshell, self-confidence is predominantly linked to trust in our abilities, while self-esteem is more closely tied to our sense of self.
 But both can influence how we see others and interact with the world.

-Some of the common characteristics of a lack of self-confidence and low self-esteem include…
+Some common characteristics of low confidence and self-esteem include…

 Why might we develop low confidence or self-esteem?

 There are various reasons why someone might lack self-confidence or self-esteem.
-But some common examples include…
+But common examples include…

-- Early disapproval from parents or other influential people (such as teachers), or disapproval at any age from people who we trust and are close to, such as friends or partners.
+• Early disapproval from parents or other influential people (such as teachers), or disapproval at any age from people whom we trust and are close to, such as friends or partners.

-- Ongoing stressful life events, for example, problems at work and/or financial or relationship issues.
-When something important in our life isn’t going well, we can start to hone in on things we might have done wrong, which can affect how we see ourselves and how capable we feel we are.
+• Ongoing stressful life events, for example, problems at work and/or financial or relationship issues.
+When something important in our life isn’t going well, we can start to focus on things we might have done wrong, which can affect how we see ourselves and how capable we feel.

-- Fear of the unknown and worrying about what might happen if we make a mistake.
-This can stop us from doing the things we want to do because we believe the consequences will be too embarrassing or painful.
+• Fear of the unknown and worrying about what might happen if we make a mistake.
+This can stop us from doing what we want to do because we believe the consequences will be too embarrassing or painful.

-- Being bullied or intimidated by people around us – for example, by colleagues at work or a partner at home.
+• Being bullied or intimidated by people around us – for example, by colleagues or a romantic partner.

 16 ways to improve your confidence and self-esteem